laurennoell/Lariat-Crafting/README.md

 be when you equip whatever new gear you get (unless you're a healer then you don't get gear).

-You want to socket **one** unique gem (that is, the one with primary stat and secondary stat) and two of the same types of gems of type b) in the above list.
+You want to socket **one** unique gem (that is, the one with primary stat and secondary stat) and two of the same types of gems of type 2 in the above list.
 Please make sure the unique equipped gem is the same **type** as the other gems
 (same secondary stat).

 ### A word on how the lariat neck works.